project-chip/connectedhomeip/examples/all-clusters-minimal-app/esp32/README.md

 remote device, as well as the network credentials to use.

-The command below uses the default values hard-coded into the debug versions of the ESP32 all-clusters-app to commission it onto a Wi-Fi network:
+The command below uses the default values hard-coded into the debug versions of the ESP32 all-clusters-minimal-app to commission it onto a Wi-Fi network:

     ```
     $ ./out/debug/chip-tool pairing ble-wifi 12344321 ${SSID} ${PASSWORD} 20202021 3840